Inflation in India: Global trade

-Inflation in India generally occurs as a consequence of global traded commodities and the several efforts made by the Reserve Bank of India (RBI) to weaken rupee against the dollar.
+Inflation in India generally occurs due to global traded commodities and the several efforts made by the Reserve Bank of India (RBI) to weaken the rupee against the dollar.
 This was done after the Pokhran Blasts in 1998.
-This has been regarded as the root cause of inflation crisis rather than the domestic inflation.
-According to some experts the policy of RBI to absorb all dollars coming into the Indian economy contributes to the appreciation of the rupee.
-When the U.S. dollar has shrieked by a margin of 30%, the RBI had made a massive injection of dollar in the economy make it highly liquid and this further triggered off inflation in non-traded goods.
-The RBI picture clearly portrays for subsidising exports with a weak dollar-exchange rate.
-All these account for a dangerous inflationary policies being followed by the central bank of the country.
-Further, on account of cheap products being imported in the country which are made on a high technological and capital intensive techniques happen to either increase the price of domestic raw materials in the global market or they are forced to sell at a cheaper price, hence fetching heavy losses.
+This has been regarded as the root cause of the inflation crisis rather than domestic inflation.
+According to some experts, the policy of the RBI to absorb all dollars coming into the Indian economy contributes to the appreciation of the rupee.
+When the U.S. dollar depreciated by a margin of 30%, the RBI made a massive injection of dollars into the economy making it highly liquid; this further triggered off inflation in non-traded goods.
+The RBI picture clearly portrays subsidising exports with a weak dollar-exchange rate.
+Critics argue that these account for dangerous inflationary policies being followed by the central bank of the country.
+Further, on account of cheap products being imported in the country which are made on high technological and capital intensive techniques, domestic raw materials in the global market either increase in price or are forced to sell at a cheaper price, hence incurring heavy losses.